chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_mdadm_providers.rst

      - Notes
    * - ``Chef::Provider::Mdadm``
      - ``mdadm``
-     - This is the default provider for the |linux| platform.
+     - The default provider for the |linux| platform.